 The Surfer Stomp

 Bobi sailed to Sydney in 1962 and while there she learnt to dance the Surfer Stomp – a hip dance that accompanied tunes by The Beach Boys and other surf music.
-Returning to NZ in September 1963 she had her hair cut into the Vidal Sassoon crop a few days later by Jacky Holme – a fellow model who also worked at the Casual Shop, Auckland’s first boutique.
-Jacky cut her hair with dressmaking shears, and they were the first two to have this cut in Auckland.
+Returning to NZ in September 1963 she had her hair cut into the Vidal Sassoon crop a few days later by Jackie Holme – a fellow model who also worked at the Casual Shop, Auckland’s first boutique.
+Jackie cut her hair with dressmaking shears, and they were the first two to have this cut in Auckland.

 Bobi celebrated Christmas at Mt.
 Maunganui with girlfriends.
 Lee Mount dance was the place to be, with Sonny Day and the Sundowners providing great music, and before long, everyone was doing the Surfer Stomp.
 Bobi and a friend were asked by the dance’s promoter, Dave Dunningham, if they would demonstrate it nightly and soon they were dancing in front of holiday makers from all over New Zealand.
 She shows me an entire page cutting from the [Saturday night Auckland sports results newspaper] 8’O Clock with the headline “2 Young Australians Demonstrate The Stomp” – the photo shows Bobi and another young woman dancing with their hair flying in front of a packed audience.
 Bobi recalls that they were asked to pick the nightly dance winners – winners would receive packets of cigarettes!